sermon: Christ Our Passover

 In addition to being flawless, God's works have a multiplicity of purposes, while man's works have limited utility and many flaws.
 Like air, having multiple uses, God's Word also has many uses; any one scripture can be used in dozens of different applications.
 The closer one looks at the multifaceted aspects of Christ's offices (Creator, King, Redeemer, High Priest, Savior, etc.) the more we realize the preciousness of His life and the high cost of the sacrifice for our sins.
 The focus of our self-examination should not be self-centered or comparing ourselves with others, but on the awesome significance of His sacrifice.

 Psalm 111:1-4 Praise you the LORD.
 I will praise the LORD with my whole heart, in the assembly of the upright, and in the congregation.
 The works of the LORD are great, sought out of all them that have pleasure therein.
-His work is honourable and glorious: and his righteousness endures forever.
+His work is honorable and glorious: and his righteousness endures forever.
 He has made his wonderful works to be remembered: the LORD is gracious and full of compassion.

 Psalm 111:6-10 He has showed his people the power of his works, that he may give them the heritage of the heathen.
 The works of his hands are verity and judgment: all his commandments are sure.
 They stand fast forever and ever, and are done in truth and uprightness.
 He sent redemption unto his people: he has commanded his covenant forever: holy and reverend is his name.
 The fear of the LORD is the beginning of wisdom: a good understanding have all they that do his commandments: his praise endures forever.